 When the festive season rolls around, it is first and foremost a time for loved ones, so why not let off some of that steam from staying in all the time with some hikes that are suitable for the whole family—pets included?
 These are trails that generally do not have too much incline or too many stairs, which means even the little ones can toddle along with some supervision—great for a day out with the whole gang and the dog!

-Tai Mei Tuk is famously a neighbourhood where a lot of Hongkongers go to cycle, and with its flat, paved roads and nice views out to sea, it’s easy to see why.
+Tai Mei Tuk is famously where a lot of Hongkongers go to cycle, and with its flat, paved roads and nice views out to sea, it’s easy to see why.
 The two-kilometre dam that cuts off the cove from the sea is also the world’s first reservoir located in the ocean.
 From Tai Po Market MTR station, take minibus 20C to Tai Mei Tuk Bus Terminus, then follow Tai Mei Tuk Road till you reach the little roundabout near the Bradbury Jockey Club Youth Hostel.

 The start of this easy family walk is beside the youth hostel and will take you past 12 columns representing the Chinese zodiac signs, as well as viewing points from which you’ll be treated to lovely views of Plover Cove Reservoir.
 Across the water on the far side is Ma On Shan.
 Measuring approximately one kilometre, the entire walk should only take about an hour to complete, looping right back to the roundabout.
 If your little ones have bikes or scooters, you may as well bring them here to join everyone else doing the same!

 Click here for our detailed neighbourhood guide to Tai Mei Tuk.